open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

     .. markdown::

-      Infrastructure transparency portal creators should consider what other types of information might be important to citizens, in addition to the in depth scrutiny related information in the project-level data specification.
+      Infrastructure transparency portal creators should consider what other types of information might be important to citizens, in addition to the in depth scrutiny related information in the Project-Level Data Specification.

       For example, [Highways England](https://highwaysengland.co.uk/roads/) provides links to congestion and traffic restriction information alongside information on roads projects.